aksommerville/eggsamples-202408/README.md

 ## TODO

 - [ ] General utilities.
-- - [x] tile_renderer
-- - [x] font
-- - [x] menu
-- - [x] strings
 - - [ ] input coersion (fake keyboard, fake pointer, keyboard and touch as joystick, etc)
 - - - [ ] Touch=>Joy
-- [x] libc
-- [ ] Lights-on test ROM.
-Hit every entry point.
-- - [ ] Sound effects on UI activity. (it's not just fluff, it helps validate audio)
-- - [ ] Report high water mark and final state (memory leaks) from malloc.
-- [x] A game in C.
 - [ ] A game in WAT
 - [ ] A game in C++.
 Not going to bother with C++-conventional libs, but do at least demonstrate it can be done.
 - [ ] Other Wasmable languages: Rust, Go, Zig...
 Pascal?
 Fortran?
 - [ ] Realistic OpenGL demo.
 Hit as much of GLES2 as we can manage.
-- [x] Client-side rendering in a laughably small framebuffer.
 - [ ] 3d graphics with triangles.
 I'm really curious how far one can take that.
 Can I write a StarFox clone?
-- [x] inkeep: Hide cursor until first event.
-It's misleading, I catch myself clicking out of the window because the cursor is there in the middle.
-- [x] malloc.c produces a 16-MB intermediate file.
-No harm, but can we prevent that? ...no doesn't seem so
 - [ ] Touch events get processed twice (presumably being aliased as mouse by the browser)
 - [ ] Make a separate "eggzotics" repo for projects that target Egg in addition to some highly-constrained native platform (Playdate, TinyArcade, ...)
-- [x] Include an HTML build of each game such that they're playable from within Github.

 ## Game Ideas